crossplane/crossplane/design/one-pager-k8s-native-providers.md

 - [crossplane-runtime #22]: Allow existing resources to be "imported" into Crossplane to be managed
 - [crossplane-runtime #34]: Automatically install required operators in target cluster if not present
+- [crossplane #859]: Use Kubernetes Provider kind instead of KubernetesCluster for KubernetesApplications

 [Rook]: https://github.com/rook/rook
 [complex workloads]: design-doc-complex-workloads.md